data-umbrella/data-umbrella.github.io/_pages/press.md

 image: '/images/blogs/czi.png'
 ---

+### Data Umbrella receives mention in Gordon and Betty Moore Foundation article: [Cultivating and connecting global data science communities](https://www.moore.org/article-detail?newsUrlName=cultivating-and-connecting-global-data-science-communities) (April 14, 2023)

+>Through this program, funders and grantees alike have been able to expand their global reach.
+To date, the Event Fund has awarded over $525,000 to three cohorts of grantees from 27 different countries.
+Examples include:

+>>Data Umbrella works to increase participation of underrepresented persons in data science, open sources and Python from the regions of Africa, the Middle East and South Asia.
+With the Event Fund support, Data Umbrella hosted scikit-learn sprints for those in Latin America, Africa, and the Middle East towards expanding their community and contributing to their software sustainability.

 ### Data Umbrella receives mention in PLOS Journal: [Ten simple rules for funding scientific open source software](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010627) (Nov 2022)

 This article was recently published in the PLOS Journal by funders at CZI and the Sloan Foundation.
 Data Umbrella received a mention in there for community building: